 Though this form of electrostimulation has proven to provide relief for many people, there is a small chance that you could experience negative effects if it is not used properly.
-That said, TENS is generally thought to be safe.
+That said, TENS therapy is generally thought to be safe.

-While there aren’t many negative TENS unit side effects, the most commonly reported adverse effect is skin irritation.
+While there aren’t many negative side effects, the most commonly reported adverse effect is skin irritation.
 This can happen if the skin is not properly cleaned before applying the pads that deliver the electrostimulation, and as a result, you could experience irritation.
 Likewise, if the unit is used too much, irritation can occur.
 Cleansing the skin, changing the pads as needed, and using the unit as directed will help you avoid irritation of the skin.

 Who Shouldn’t Use TENS

-While there are very few side effects associated with the TENS unit, there are people who should not use it, as it could complicate a medical condition or cause extremely hazardous effects.
+While there are very few side effects associated with a TENS unit, there are people who should not use it, as it could complicate a medical condition or cause extremely hazardous effects.
 People who should not use this device include:

 - Those who have a cardiac pacemaker in place.